Intellectual Priorities for a Global Era:

 An Initiative of The MacMillan Center

-From its genesis in the middle of the last century, the Center has been the University’s primary vehicle for encouraging interdisciplinary, area-focused research and teaching.
-The constituent councils, committees, centers, and programs have made tremendous contributions to our understanding of the world, and have trained generations of scholars.
-Now, with so many of the world’s most intractable and immediate problems requiring collaborative, interdisciplinary, and regionally-expert inquiry, the Center is focusing its activities on the following three substantive areas.
+From its genesis in the middle of the last century, the MacMillan Center has been the University’s primary vehicle for encouraging interdisciplinary, international, and area-focused research and teaching.
+The constituent councils, committees, centers, and programs have made tremendous contributions to our understanding of the world and have trained generations of scholars.
+Now, with so many of the world’s most intractable and immediate problems requiring collaborative, interdisciplinary, and regionally expert inquiry, the MacMillan Center is focusing its activities, so that all dimensions of these inquiries—research, teaching, convening, and publishing—will concentrate on the three substantive areas outlined below.
 These topics are not intended to be the preserve of, nor exclusive to, any particular academic discipline or geographic area.
-Rather, they are intended to complement and draw upon the existing intellectual and financial resources resident in the Center.
-One hallmark of these inquiries will be a conscious emphasis on the global implications of these topics.
+Rather, they are intended to complement and draw on the existing intellectual and financial resources resident in the MacMillan Center.
+One hallmark of these inquiries is a conscious emphasis on the global implications of these topics.

 Identity, Security, and Conflict